theliebeskind/oidc-ui/README.md

 - Start docker as usual,
 - optionally setting a custom port via the PORT env var

+Or simply use the docker image available at https://hub.docker.io: `docker pull theliebeskind/oidc-ui`

 ## Usage

 - Enter client credentials in section "client"